 |With automation, manual testers are relieved of repetitive and menial tasks and focus more on critical and creative tasks.
-With the advent of continuous test automation platforms, it can be said that manual testing domain is evolving.
-The human cognitive skills, creativity, and strategy are crucial in software testing.
+With the advent of continuous test automation platforms, it can be said that the manual testing domain is evolving.
+Human cognitive skills, creativity, and strategy are crucial in software testing.
 The role of manual testers will not be phased out.
 At the same time, automated software testing will work as an efficient tool in the hands of manual testers.||

 Manual Testers: The Captains in Software Testing World

-Manual testers are the real captains in Software testing world.
+Manual testers are the real captains in the Software testing world.
 These professionals do not just bring in their testing skills, but also years of experience in the domain.
 Just like Captain America, the manual testers may not feel necessary or worthy to use automated software testing due to the existing technical complexity.
 However, Thor’s hammer worked wonders in the mighty hands of Captain America.
-Likewise, manual testers are capable to harness the power of software automation testing tools and use it effectively in their craft.
+Likewise, manual testers are capable of harnessing the power of software automation testing tools and use it effectively in their craft.

 Future of Automation